-Getty Center – J. Paul Getty museum
+Getty Center – J. Paul Getty Museum

-Building and site
+Buildings and site

-What to see at J. Paul Getty museum at the Getty Center
+What to see at J. Paul Getty Museum at the Getty Center

 The permanent collection on view at the Getty Center comprises paintings, sculptures, drawings, photographs, manuscripts, and works of decorative arts.

-The photographic collection is considered one of the most important in the world, with pieces dating from mid-19th century to the present, including works by Ansel Adams, Alfred Stieglitz, Henri Cartier-Bresson, Man Ray, Rober Capa, Diane Arbus, and Richard Avedon, among others.
+The photographic collection is considered one of the most important in the world, with pieces dating from the mid-19th century to the present, including works by Ansel Adams, Alfred Stieglitz, Henri Cartier-Bresson, Man Ray, Rober Capa, Diane Arbus, and Richard Avedon, among others.

 Finally, the museum holds an exceptional collection of European manuscripts and illuminated books.